Pharmaceutical Society of Ireland

 The Pharmaceutical Society of Ireland (PSI) is the statutory and professional body responsible for regulation of pharmacists and community pharmacies in Ireland.
 It is also responsible for overseeing the training of new pharmacists.
 Registration with PSI is essential in order to practice as a pharmacist or operate a pharmacy in Ireland.

+History

+The Pharmaceutical Society of Ireland was created by the Pharmacy Act (Ireland) 1875 (38 & 39 Vict. c.
+57), which introduced regulation of pharmacists across the island.
+A separate Pharmaceutical Society of Northern Ireland was created by the Pharmacy and Poisons Act (Northern Ireland) 1925 (15 & 16 Geo.
+5 (NI). c.
+8 (N.I.)).

 Functions

 The Pharmaceutical Society of Ireland (PSI) regulates the pharmacy profession in the public interest.
 Inspection is an important part of this task.
 The PSI employs inspectors to inspect pharmacies and, where necessary, to secure evidence of contravention of legislation controlling the supply of poisons and controlled preparations.

 The Education Unit of the PSI oversees the undergraduate education and pre-registration training of pharmacy students in the Irish schools of pharmacy at University College Cork, Trinity College, Dublin and Royal College of Surgeons in Ireland, to prepare them for registration as pharmacists.

 The society publishes the Irish Pharmacy Journal (IPJ), the official journal of the Society.